metal3-io/metal3-docs/design/fd-datatemplate-selection.md

    defined once.
 There is no way to assign different VLAN IDs to different CP nodes (e.g. VLAN 100 for rack1, VLAN 200 for rack2).

+### Namespace-based site separation

+Separately, the existing FD design places all BMHs in a single namespace (typically `metal3`) and uses labels to distinguish failure domains.
+Representing each FD as its own Kubernetes namespace makes the boundary of a physical site (rack, row, AZ) coincide with the namespace boundary:

+- A physical site (e.g. `rack1`) maps one-to-one to a Kubernetes namespace.
+  No separate label scheme is required to identify which BMHs belong to which site — the namespace already encodes it.
+- BMH inventory can be managed and queried by namespace (`kubectl -n rack1 get bmh`), and management actions can be scoped to a single site through standard Kubernetes namespace tooling.

 ## User Stories

 As an operator who has placed their baremetal infrastructure across different